garvincasimir/Elasticsearch-Azure-PAAS/README.md

 * Automatic Node Discovery
 * Security

-Typcial usage involves installing the NuGet package on existing Web or Worker role in your visual studio project.
+Typical usage involves installing the NuGet package on existing Web or Worker role in your visual studio project.
 Once the package is installed you update the configuration settings and include the service initializer in your WorkerRole.cs or WebRole.cs.

 Do I need an Azure Account to try this?
 ---------------------------------------